aviralkapoor/eVoting/README.md

 # eVoting
 eVoting System
-Run 'node index.j' in cmd prompt, and visit localhost:3000 on your browser.
+Run 'node index.js' in cmd prompt, and visit localhost:3000 on your browser.